Azure/azure-quickstart-templates/sql-server-2016-fci-existing-vnet-and-ad/README.md

 ## Deploying Sample Templates

-To deploy the required Azure VNET and Active Directory infrastructure, if not already in place, you may use <a href="https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc">this template</a> to deploy a prerequisite infrastructure.
+If not already in place, you may use <a href="https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc">this template</a> to deploy a prerequisite infrastructure.

 Click the button below to deploy from the portal: